-To give offbeat travelers thrills, it’s home to the best Museum of Civil War Medicine in the world.
-Come to Frederick for its fantastic attractions, shops and restaurants – and then stay in a newly renovated inn that will surround you with warm hospitality and beauty.
+To give offbeat travelers thrills, Frederick is home to the best Museum of Civil War Medicine in the world.
+Visit the city of Frederick Maryland for its fantastic attractions, shops and restaurants – and then stay in B&B’s that will surround you with warm hospitality and beauty.
 The Getaway Mavens spell it all out here:

 Things to Do in Frederick MD